ParksProjets/kattis-hunter/docs/Code-Gen.md

             break;
     }

-    // Hash was not found, env is not known (so it's the wanted one). if (index == cEnvHashLen)
+    // Hash was found: env is known, we need to skip it. if (index == cEnvHashLen)
-        return;

-    // ..
-(TODO)
+        mSkipThisEnv = true;
 }
 ```